cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 and contain all valid responses for that month.
 These are produced from the daily files, by taking the data with the most recent `recorded` date for each day of the month.
-They are compressed with gzip; the standard `gunzip` command on macOS or Linux can decompress them. (macOS can also decompress these files through Finder automatically; on Windows, free programs like [7-zip](https://www.7-zip.org/) can decompress gzip files.)
+Because these files are large (typically over 300 MB), they are compressed with gzip; the standard `gunzip` command on macOS or Linux can decompress them. (macOS can also decompress these files through Finder automatically; on Windows, free programs like [7-zip](https://www.7-zip.org/) can decompress gzip files.)
 Users doing historical analyses of the survey data should start with these files, since they provide the easiest way to get all the necessary data, without accidentally including duplicate results.

 Second, we produce monthly tarballs containing the daily `.csv.gz` files for that month, with names in the form